-The Japanese government has been centering its efforts in balancing out the cryptocurrency environment for Bitcoin merchants, clients, and organizations since perceiving Bitcoin as an official payment currency.
+Cryptocurrency holders from the payment of 8% consumption tax and was passed in cryptocurrency environment for Bitcoin merchants, clients, and organizations since perceiving Bitcoin as an official payment currency.
 Passing the tax reform bill is viewed as a noteworthy piece of the administration's drive to make digital currency exchange frictionless in the nation.
 With this strong move, the government is expecting a massive turnaround in Bitcoin and digital money exchange activities within Japan cryptocurrency exchange market.